 These easy cheesy grits are loaded with flavor and perfect with a sprinkling of fresh arugula and a few crispy fried eggs.
 I can’t get enough of them!
 To channel all the deliciousness of an everything bagel into my bagel-free breakfast routine, I spiked these grits with a hearty dose of garlic and topped them with a sprinkle of everything bagel seasoning.

-Cheesy Grits Breakfast Bowls
+Cheese Grits Breakfast Bowls

 Recipe can be doubled or tripled as needed!
 Make a few or feed a crowd!

-Cheesy Grits Breakfast Bowls
+Cheese Grits Breakfast Bowls

 - 1 cup old fashioned grits